Schumer, White House back repeal of Iraq War authorization - WTMJ

 The Trump administration said Soleimani was plotting a series of attacks that endangered many American troops and officials across the Middle East.
 Then-national security adviser Robert O’Brien told reporters that Trump exercised America’s right to self-defense and that the strike was a fully authorized action under the 2002 authorization to use military force.

-Sen. Robert Menendez, D-N.J., the chairman of the Senate Foreign Relations Committee, said Thursday in a joint statement with Sens.
+Sen. Bob Menendez, D-N.J., the chair of the Senate Foreign Relations Committee, said Wednesday in a joint statement with Sens.
 Tim Kaine, D-Va., and Todd Young, R-Ind., that the committee would take up legislation to repeal not only the 2002 authorization, but also the 1991 authorization for use of force in Iraq, which remains on the books.

-The 1991 authorization gave then President George H.W.
+The 1991 authorization gave then-President George H.W.
 Bush the authority to use force against Iraq to enforce a series of U.N.
 Security Council resolutions passed in response to Iraq’s invasion of Kuwait.
-The 2002 authorization was directed against the Saddam Hussein regime as “necessary and appropriate” to “defend U.S. national security against the continuing threat posed by Iraq” and to “enforce all relevant Security Council resolutions regarding Iraq.”
+The 2002 authorization was directed against Saddam Hussein’s regime as “necessary and appropriate” to “defend U.S. national security against the continuing threat posed by Iraq” and to “enforce all relevant Security Council resolutions regarding Iraq.”

 “Repealing the 1991 and 2002 AUMFs will also send a clear diplomatic signal that the United States is no longer an adversary of Iraq, but a partner,” Young said.